 A flawless diamond is one that doesn’t have any external blemishes or inclusions and is abbreviated as FL.
-The lowest clarity grade represents a severely included diamond with huge eye visible flaws and is abbreviated as I3.
+On the other hand, the lowest clarity grade is abbreviated as I3 and it represents a severely included diamond that typically has ugly eye visible flaws.

 Generally speaking, diamonds with VS2 grades or better are usually eye-clean (inclusions cannot be seen without the aid of a loupe).
-Stones within the SI1 and SI2 ranges may be eye clean and offer good value for money.
-However, each individual diamond in the SI ranges must be judged separately and eye cleanliness is subjective to an individual’s eyesight and the kinds of inclusions present.
+At lower carat sizes, stones within the SI1 and SI2 ranges are also eye-clean and can offer fantastic value for money.

-I usually don’t recommend stones below I1 clarity grades as they usually have inclusions that can be seen with the naked eye and may also pose durability issues.
+Personally speaking, I don’t recommend buying stones below I1 clarity grades as they usually have inclusions that can be seen with the naked eye and/or may also pose durability issues for your engagement ring.

 – FL (Flawless) – No inclusions or visible blemishes under 10× magnification.

 – IF (Internally Flawless) (IF) – No inclusions.
 Minute blemishes are allowable (surface graining or details of polish) but barely visible to a skilled grader using 10× magnification